-The musculocutaneous nerve is the nerve of the front of arm.
-It appears from lateral cord of the brachial plexus in the axilla.
-It operates downwards and laterally, pierces the coracobrachialis which it supplies, then passes between the biceps and brachialis muscles.
-It is present at the lateral margin of the biceps tendon and pierces the deep fascia just above the elbow and descends over the lateral part of the forearm as the lateral cutaneous nerve of the forearm.
+The musculocutaneous nerve appears from lateral cord of the brachial plexus in the axilla.
+It is the nerve of the front of arm.
+It operates downwards and laterally, pierces the coracobrachialis which it supplies, and then passes between the biceps and brachialis muscles.
+It is located at the lateral margin of the biceps tendon and just above the elbow it pierces the deep fascia and descends over the lateral part of the forearm as the lateral cutaneous nerve of the forearm.

 - Muscular branches to the biceps brachii, coracobrachialis, and brachialis.

 - Cutaneous branch (the lateral cutaneous nerve of forearm) offers the skin on the front and lateral aspect of the forearm.

 Articular branch to elbow joint through its branch to the brachialis muscle.

 - The musculocutaneous nerve innervates the muscles in the anterior compartment of the arm the biceps brachii, brachialisand coracobrachialis.